LittleNogueira/LittleNogueira/README.md

 Software Engineer by day :sunny: Gamer by night :new_moon:

-Software Engineer with more than 10 years of experience building scalable and resilient solutions, currently leading the Payments Engineering team at UNICRED.
+Software Engineer with more than 10 years of experience building scalable and resilient solutions.
 Throughout my career, I've specialized in Java, Spring Boot, microservices, and distributed systems, with extensive experience in fintech and payment ecosystems, including PIX.

 I'm passionate about software architecture, engineering best practices, DevOps, event-driven systems, and leveraging AI to improve developer productivity and build better products.